CS50Stanford/GithubWorkshop/README.md

 1. Create an empty folder somewhere on your machine
 2. Navigate to that folder using your command line/Terminal
 3. Once inside that folder, type: *git clone https://github.com/CS50Stanford/GithubWorkshop.git*
+4. That creates a folder titled "GithubWorkshop".
+Lastly, navigate into that folder: *cd GithubWorkshop*

 #### (Optional) Creating your own new repository
 Cloning repos are nice, but say you want to start your own new project.
 Here's how you'd make your own repo: